Positive Investor Comments and News of Potential Use by Amazon and Twitter Fuel a Cryptocurrency Surge

-Cryptocurrencies popped to the top of recent ranges as short-sellers bailed out in the wake of a strong week and traders hoped a handful of positive comments from influential investors might signal a turnaround in fragile sentiment.
+Introduction: Cryptocurrencies have surged to the top of their recent ranges after a robust week of gains, with traders optimistic that positive comments from influential investors could signify a reversal in fragile sentiment.

-Bitcoin rose Monday as far as 12.5 percent to hit $39,850 – its highest since mid-June – during the Asia session, while ether hit a three-week peak of $2,344.
-On the heels of Bitcoin’s best week in almost three months, the move put the squeeze on short-sellers.
+The Surge: Bitcoin rose 12.5 percent on Monday to reach $39,850, its highest level since mid-June.
+Ether, on the other hand, rose to a three-week high of $2,344.
+The strong gains come on the back of Bitcoin’s best week in almost three months, putting pressure on short-sellers.

-Twitter boss Jack Dorsey also said last week that the digital currency is a “big part” of the social media firm’s future and, on Sunday, London’s City AM newspaper reported – citing an unnamed “insider” – that Amazon is looking to accept Bitcoin payments by year’s end.
-Amazon last week advertised a job vacancy for a digital currency product lead, stirring speculation it might accept digital coins for transactions.
+Positive Comments from Investors: Tesla’s CEO and cryptocurrency enthusiast, Elon Musk, stated last week that the carmaker would likely resume accepting Bitcoin payments once it conducts due diligence on its energy use.
+It had suspended such payments in May, contributing to a sharp crypto selloff.
+Twitter’s CEO, Jack Dorsey, also said that the digital currency is a “big part” of the social media firm’s future.
+Additionally, last week, London’s City AM newspaper reported that Amazon is looking to accept Bitcoin payments by year-end, citing an unnamed “insider.”
+Amazon recently advertised a job vacancy for a digital currency product lead, prompting speculation that it might accept digital coins for transactions.